Working with C/C++

 Setting Up the Development Environment

-Please refer to the Install and Configure Pico C/C++ Development Environment Tutorial to download and install the Pico VSCode.
+Please refer to the Install and Configure Pico C/C++ Development Environment Tutorial to download and install the Pico VS Code.

 Example